FeSo4a/NoteBook/README.md

   - Confirmation dialogs for important actions
   - Helpful about and help sections
   - Fun and creative window titles
+- **Built-in Game**:
+  - Integrated mini-games for entertainment during breaks
+  - Simple and addictive gameplay to refresh your mind

 ## Installation